Top 15 Things To Do in Zadar, Old Town

-What to do in Zadar: Take a map from the tourist office, walk along the white cobblestone streets and explore the old town by yourself.
-Lovely squares, marbled street, roman ruins and beautiful churches – Zadar offers a few nice things to explore.
-However the city is really charming but not as touristy as Split or Dubrovnik and the prices are still moderate.
+Exploring lovely squares, marbled streets, roman ruins and beautiful churches – There are so many wonderful things to do in Zadar.
+However the old town is really charming but not as touristy as Split Old Town or Dubrovnik and the prices are still moderate.
 You are going to find plenty of tasty restaurants and also the nightlife is fantastic.
 Basically this town is a great place for a day visit or even longer!

-Here are some of the nicest thing to do in town which are all within walking distance:
+Here are some of the nicest thing to do in the old town of Zadar which are all within walking distance:

 People`s Square (Narodni trg)